 A graduate of Northwestern University and Cornell Law School, I have learned that school does not prepare us for relationship literacy.
 My writing weaves together dating advice with positive psychology and spiritual truths.
 I try to keep it simple and real, so I can help others achieve a healthy relationship—the most important factor for a lifetime of happiness.

 I write for international publications like MindBodyGreen and Bustle.com, coach private clients and give motivational speeches.
 My work has been featured in Marie Claire Magazine, Audible UK, The New York Post, and The Jenny McCarthy Show on Sirius XM radio.

-In my free time, I enjoy international backpacking, gourmet cooking, and 70's funk & hip-hop music.
-Before sunrise, I am boxing, biking or standing on my head or walking my dog, Freddy Mercury.
+In my free time, I enjoy international adventure, gourmet cooking, and hip-hop & 70's funk music.
+Before sunrise, I am either boxing, biking or standing on my head or walking my dog, Freddy Mercury.
 My relationships are the most valuable asset in my portfolio and the yardstick by which I'll measure my life's success.
 If you see me in NYC (or any other far-flung locale), stop and say hi.
 I've never met a stranger.